nebari-dev/nebari/docs/source/02_get_started/04_configuration.md

 ## Certificate

-By default to simplify initial deployment `QHub` uses traefik to create a self-signed certificate.
+By default, to simplify initial deployment `QHub` uses traefik to create a self-signed certificate.
 In order to create a certificate that is signed so that web browsers do not throw errors we currently support [Let's Encrypt](https://letsencrypt.org/).